MarcWeber/vim-addon-manager/README.md

 ## NEOVIM SUPPORT
-VAMActivate after startup does load plugin/\*\*/\*.lua files.
+VAMActivate after startup does load plugin/\*\*/\*.lua files. lazy.nvim plugin manager might be worth looking at, too

 ## PLUGIN_NAME - What is a plugin ?
 A plugin is set of files having Vim's rtp directory layout (plugin/, ftplugin/, ...).